The 5 Key Stages to Product Launch Marketing Plan Success—For Any Team, In Any Industry

 Here’s how we’d come up with B2B product launch lead generation KPIs:

 - Define the revenue target.
-We can estimate this, but it would be better to work backward from historical revenue, AOV, LTV and MRR.
-(These numbers are usually tracked by sales and marketing teams, but you may also work with a finance department or your senior leadership to determine them.)
+We can estimate this, but it’s better to work backward from historical revenue, AOV, LTV, and MRR.

 - Determine your Average Order Value (AOV) or Total Contract Value (TCV).
 What is a sale worth to you?

 - Divide your revenue target by your AOV or TCV.
-Now, you’ve got a target number of sales.
+This gives you a target number of sales.